- Portable Games

 As the dinner progressed, Norse still merely observed Mylène.
 His sharp stare was constantly stuck to her.

 She could notice it.
-However, her eyes totally ignored his presence as though it were air.
+However, her eyes totally ignored his presence as though he were air.

-Norse understood her intention enough.
-She wanted to say he was a completely worthless existence.
+Norse understood her intention well enough.
+She wanted to imply that he was someone completely worthless.

 The elderly woman in the next seat spoke to Norse.